Skip to content

 Conclusion

-You've now completed the Quix Tour.
+You've now completed the Quix Cloud Tour.
 You've built a simple but complete stream processing pipeline.
-You can resuse the transform code, with some modifications, in your own projects.
+You can reuse the code, with some modifications, in your own projects.
 With a small amount of work, the SMS service you created could be turned into a general purpose SMS alaerting module, using the Vonage APIs.
 It could also be adapted to build out other alerting services, such as PagerDuty.

 Next steps